Our Work

 Use of Spectrophotometry and Molecular Concentration to Evaluate Secondary Medication Flow Through Baxter Sigma Intravenous Smart Pumps

 Due to various factors, IV Smart Pumps often inaccurately indicate flow rates.
 In other words, readouts on IV Smart Pumps are often not consistent with the actual amount of medication being dispersed.
 This is problematic, as adverse events related to errors from IVSP use are among the most frequent medical device errors reported to the FDA (Food and Drug Administration).
-Jeannine Blake, PhD RN, Juan Jiménez, PhD, and Sina Fazarneh, PhD from the Department of Mechanical and Industrial Engineering use spectrophotometry (which measures the amount of light that passes through substances to determine the substance’s viscosity, or density) to provide a greater level of detail than that provided by the data previously available.
+Jeannine Blake, PhD RN, Juan Jiménez, PhD, and Sina Fazarneh, PhD from the Department of Mechanical and Industrial Engineering have used spectrophotometry (which measures the amount of light that passes through substances to determine the substance’s viscosity, or density) to provide a greater level of detail than that provided by the data previously available.

 Go to: